jegfish/ram-dev-env/README.md

 Ways to launch the terminal emulator:

 - Ctrl+Alt+t
-- Super (commonly has Windows logo.
-On Macs the Command key may act as Super) key opens the app launcher, then start typing "terminal" and click on the Terminal icon.
+- The Super key (commonly has Windows logo.
+On Macs the Command key may act as Super) opens the app launcher, then start typing "terminal" and click on the Terminal icon.
 - Click on the grid of dots in the bottom left corner (bottom of the app dash/dock on the left), then start typing "terminal" and click on the Terminal icon.

 ### Run the setup command